Uusimaa

-Uusimaa (/fi/; Nyland, /sv-FI/; both lit. 'new land') is a region of Finland.
+Uusimaa (/fi/; Nyland, /sv-FI/) is a region of Finland.
 It borders the regions of Southwest Finland, Kanta-Häme, Päijät-Häme, and Kymenlaakso.
-Finland's capital and largest city, Helsinki, along with the surrounding metropolitan area, are both contained in the region, and Uusimaa is Finland's most populous region.
-The population of Uusimaa is 1,734,000.
+Finland's capital and largest city, Helsinki, along with its surrounding metropolitan area, is located in the Uusimaa region, which is Finland's most populous region.
+Its population is 1,734,000.

-While predominantly Finnish-speaking, Uusimaa has the highest total number of native speakers of Swedish in Finland even at a much lower share than two other regions.

 History

 From the time of the Vikings in the 8th century, an eastern road ran along the Gulf of Finland.
 The first inhabitants were nomads.
 The place name of Nuuksio derives from the Sami word njukča which means 'swan.
 Later Finns proper and Tavastians inhabited the area.
 Some place names have traces of Tavastian village names, like Konala, which likely derives from the older Tavastian village name Konhola.
 Estonians inhabited the region to a smaller extent, specifically for seasonal fishing.

 Swedish colonisation of coastal Uusimaa started after the second crusade to Finland in the 13th century.
 The colonisation was part of converting pagan areas to Catholicism.
 Eastern Uusimaa had its first Christian Swedish colonialists earlier than the western part, which got its colonialists in one mass transfer of people to Porvoo in the 14th century.
 The colonisation was supported by the Swedish kingdom and the immigrants were provided with grain seeds and cattle.
 They also got a four-year tax exemption from the crown.
 All the Swedish place names of Uusimaa date back to this period.

 The names Uusimaa and Nyland, meaning 'new land' in English, derived from the Swedish colonisation era.
 The Swedish-language name Nyland appears in documents from the 14th century.
 The Finnish-language name Uusimaa appears for the first time in 1548 as Wsimaa in the first translation of the New Testament to Finnish by Mikael Agricola.
 Much of Uusimaa is literally new – it has risen off the Baltic Sea due to post-glacial rebound.

-The Finnish provinces were ceded to Imperial Russia in the War of Finland in 1809.
-After this, Uusimaa became the Province of Uusimaa in the old lääni system of the newly established Grand Duchy of Finland.
-From 1997 to 2010, Uusimaa was a part of the Province of Southern Finland.
-In 1994 it was divided into the regions of Uusimaa and Eastern Uusimaa, but in 2011 the two regions were merged as Uusimaa.
+The Finnish provinces (lääni, län) were ceded to Russian Empire after the Finnish War in 1809, when they were organized as the Grand Duchy of Finland.
+Finland became independent in 1917.

+The provincial system was restructured in 1997, and from 1997 to 2010 Uusimaa formed a part of the Southern Finland Province.
+The provincial system was abolished in 2010 in favour of regions (maakunta, landskap).
+The regions had traditionally existed as cultural units but were made into administrative units in 1994.
+Initially, Uusimaa was divided into the regions of Uusimaa and Eastern Uusimaa, but in 2011 the two regions were merged into a single region, Uusimaa.

 Heraldry

-The coat of arms of the province is (a golden boat which is a symbol for the coastal areas, and two silver wavy fesses which are the symbol for rivers.)
+The coat of arms features two silver, wavy fesses on a blue field, with a golden boat with a rudder between them.
+The boat symbolizes the coastal character of the region, while the silver fesses may represent its rivers.

-Uusimaa received its coat of arms at the end of the 16th century.
-There is an image of the coat of arms made in 1599.
-In 1997, the traditional coat of arms became the official coat of arms of the region.
+Uusimaa Province received its coat of arms at the end of the 16th century, and it is attested in 1599.
+In 1997, when the regional system was formalized, the traditional provincial coat of arms was adopted as the coat of arms of the Uusimaa region.